-Successful Qualifiers must be afforded the same accommodations as Main Draw players.
+Successful Qualifiers or Alternates or Lucky Losers (LL) must be afforded the same accommodations as Main Draw players.
 Nights spent in accommodation during Qualifying shall count towards the minimum number of nights to which Main Draw players are entitled.

-The WTT Hospitality Guidelines provide support for W80 & W100 tournaments.
+The WTT Hospitality Guidelines provide support for W100 tournaments.
 Tournaments must not set a deadline earlier than those contained in guidelines.